 Safety & Security

 Marshalltown Community College maintains a close working relationship with the Marshalltown Police Department, Marshall County Sheriff’s Office, and all other local, state, and federal law enforcement agencies.
-All crime victims and witnesses are strongly encouraged to immediately report the crime to Nate Chua, Director of Retention & Learning Services, and the appropriate law enforcement agency.
+All crime victims and witnesses are strongly encouraged to immediately report the crime to Nate Chua, Dean of Students & Learning Services, and the appropriate law enforcement agency.
 Additional victim support services and reporting information related to sexual assault, sexual harassment, domestic/dating violence, stalking and related crimes can be found on our Title IX web page.

 Students will be notified of emergencies like tornadoes or fire by campus-wide alarm sirens.
 Other emergencies affecting students may be communicated through the Emergency Notification System (ENS), campus television monitors, or through communication from College administration, faculty, staff, or Residence Life personnel.

 Details for various campus emergency procedures can be found in this guide: Marshalltown Campus Emergency Guide.
 Printed copies of the Campus Emergency Guide can be found in all classrooms and offices.

 All students and staff should report any incidence of crime to the MCC Dean of Students & Learning Services.
 To report an emergency-related crime, dial 911.
 To report a non-emergency crime, contact the Marshalltown Police Department at (641) 754-5725 and the MCC Dean of Students & Learning Services.

 MCC’s Emergency Notification System